 The bill mandates that the executive directors of both the Texas Department of Parks and Wildlife and the Texas Animal Health Commission implement the practices outlined in the Statewide plan.
-Additionally, the Texas A&M College of Veterinary Medicine and Biomedical Sciences is tasked with monitoring the implementation of the plan and producing reports on its effectiveness, which must be submitted to legislative members, the lieutenant governor, and the Texas Sunset Commission before each legislative session.
-The act is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.
+Additionally, the Texas A&M College of Veterinary Medicine and Biomedical Sciences is tasked with monitoring the implementation of the plan and reporting its findings to the legislature, the lieutenant governor, and the Texas Sunset Commission before each legislative session.
+The act is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.

 Statutes affected: